The most common form of unwanted dampness in buildings is water from the air that forms as condensation.

 The use of specialist insulation materials fixed to the outside of the building and insulation in cavity walls will help to improve the thermal dynamics of the building and may help overcome condensation.

 An alternative to heating and ventilation for the control of moisture in the air is a dehumidifier.
-This is a device which draws in air, cools it to remove moisture which is collected in a reservoir and reheats it to an acceptable temperature before re-circulating it.
+This is a device which draws in air, cools it to remove moisture which is collected in a reservoir and reheats it to an acceptable temperature before re-circulating it – these can be costly to run however, and may not be considered a long-term solution.

-Other devices that may be considered are positive pressure condensation control units.
-These often take dryer air from roof spaces or lofts and mix this with air in the dwelling.
+Other devices that may be considered are positive pressure condensation control units also known as Positive Input Ventilation (PIV) units.
+These take dryer air from roof spaces or lofts and mix this with air in the dwelling.
 This is done at a very low rate (below half an air change per hour) and has the effect of lowering total moisture content and removing moist air by natural leakage.

 The PCA has produced a leaflet to guide homeowners about the causes and how to remedy condensation in the home.